Monday, January 9, 2017

 • Remind customers of any time limits, and perhaps even establish time limits.
 “Please remember that this offer is good for the next three days.”

 More recently, researchers at Florida State University, University of Oregon, and University of Miami added another tip: Stock products with logos containing thick borders.
 Shoppers are more likely to complete a risky purchase if the product logo looks protected.
-With low risk purchases, a thick border on the logo doesn’t help.
+With low risk purchases, however, a thick border on the logo doesn’t help.
 In fact, it hurts purchase intentions.
 Shoppers not suffering a control deficit subconsciously feel confined by the protected logo and so turn away.

 To make this last tip useful in the real world of retailing, let’s adapt it.
 Here’s what I suggest: In circumstances where your shoppers usually feel limited control, place a thick border around text on store signage.